October 18, 2017

 When VM backup is performed, large amounts of data are transferred through the network, which can affect the speed of both the backup process and business-critical operations.
 Modern VM backup solutions allow you to optimize your backup traffic.
 One of the best ways to do this is using LAN-free data transfer, which is based on the Direct SAN Access and Hot Add techniques.

 Direct SAN Access mode lets the backup solution read and transfer data over Fiber Channel or iSCSI directly from a SAN storage device.
 This greatly improves performance for VM backup and replication jobs.

 Alternatively, the HotAdd transport mode enables reading VM data directly from VM datastores through the storage I/O stack, bypassing the host’s TCP/IP stack.
 A snapshot of the source VM is “hot added” as a virtual disk to the VM that runs the backup application.
 This feature also helps improve backup speed.

 Reducing the network load can also contribute to VM backup jobs running faster.
 With the Network Acceleration feature, you can boost the speed of your backup jobs by up to 2X in LAN and WAN networks.
-This technique is especially useful for remote VM backup repositories, either offsite or in the cloud.
+This technique is especially useful for remote backup repositories, either offsite or in the cloud.

 VM Backup Job Scheduling

 Running multiple backup jobs concurrently in large environments can critically slow down your infrastructure performance.
 The intensive workload stretches your network resources.
 To avoid overloading your system, you should carefully organize your backup jobs, keeping two aspects in mind:

 - Schedule backup jobs to run at times when the workload on the resources is otherwise minimal.
 For example, if you have a large environment running transactional applications that are operational 24/7, monitor traffic and choose the time when there is least activity.

 - Select and group your backup jobs carefully, with an aim to keep the time slots for jobs as narrow as possible.